 How international money transfers work

-International money transfers can be made in a number of ways.
+International money transfers can be made in several ways.
 These include:

 - Bank transfers